 Qantir, about 100 km from Cairo, Egypt, is the modern name of the site of Pi-Ramesses (“The city of Ramesses” or “("House or Domain of Ramesses"), which was also an important harbor town.

 The City Was Relocated

 The original location of the ancient city was widely debated.
-Among many theories, there was one, which identified Pi-Ramesses with Tanis, where archaeologists discovered large number of monuments.
+Among many theories, there was one that identified Pi-Ramesses with Tanis, where archaeologists discovered many monuments.

 They also found that many artifacts did not originate at the site of Tanis; they had to belong somewhere else.

-His works at two sites gave remarkable results; the modern town of Tell el-Dab’a was identified as Avaris, capital of Egypt from 1650–1580 BC and it was established that the original site of Pi-Ramesse lay beneath the present-day city of Qantir.
+His works at two sites gave remarkable results; the modern town of Tell el-Dab’a was identified as Avaris, capital of Egypt from 1650–1580 BC.
+It was established that the original site of Pi-Ramesse lay beneath the present-day city of Qantir.

-A mud-brick palace dating to the earliest phase of the town was discovered in 1929, and fifty years later, further digs revealed pottery dated to the reign of Seti I and Ramesses II and military barrack-rooms and multi-functional workshops also dated to the Ramesside period.
+A mud-brick palace dating to the earliest phase of the town was discovered in 1929.
+Fifty years later, further digs revealed pottery dated to the reign of Seti I and Ramesses II and military barrack-rooms multi-functional workshops also dated to the Ramesside period.

 Presence Of Hittites and Mycenaeans

-There has also been uncovered a vast metalworking area for bronze covering at least 30,000 square kilometers and a large number of tools and artifacts including lances, daggers, arrowheads, horsebits in a complex of chariot workshops and stables.
+There has also been uncovered a vast metalworking area for bronze covering at least 30,000 square kilometers and many tools and artifacts, including lances, daggers, arrowheads, horsebits in a complex of chariot workshops and stables.

-The finds confirmed not only the presence of Hittite soldiers and workmen but also Mycenaeans and their pottery, in Pi-Ramesse.
+The finds confirmed the presence of Hittite soldiers and workers and Mycenaeans and their pottery in Pi-Ramesse.